 Establishing a close basis for consultation with our clients in order to get the best result in our project work forms our approach to design.
 Drawing on the example of John Edward, Martha and Ian, we foster a strong relationship ethos to achieve a quality finish that lasts.
 Staying in touch with clients throughout the design process allows us to be informed about which practices work best and how our work endures.
 It often results in new friendships too.Keeping in close contact with our preferred suppliers, talented fabricators and tradespeople is also a key aspect of this approach.
 We take these connections seriously in order to achieve quality outcomes.

-We are proud members of the Campaign for Wool and enjoy using wool for all its excellent properties and durability.
+We are brand ambassadors and proud members of the Campaign for Wool New Zealand and enjoy using wool for all its excellent properties and durability.
 Whether working on a commercial or residential, there is often a wool answer.
-Not only is it hardwearing and often local, wool breathes and has a light carbon footprint and is perfect for use in rugs, carpets, upholstery, drapery, manchester, wall coverings, insulation and many acoustic applications.
+Not only is it hardwearing and often local, wool breathes and has a light carbon footprint and is perfect for use in rugs, carpets, upholstery, drapery, manchester, wall coverings, insulation and has many acoustic applications.

 Robert spent four years living in Japan and maintains an active interest in Japanese design.
 He works closely with the local Japanese design community in Auckland and is a member of the Japan New Zealand Business Council.
 Robert speaks Japanese fluently (Level 1 JLPT).
 Trish has also visited Japan numerous times and follows the design trends of this design conscious nation.